cruzgodar/wilson/README.md

 - `shader` or `shaders`: either a string containing the GLSL shader code, or an object whose keys are the IDs of shader programs and whose values are strings containing the GLSL code.
 Exactly one of these must be specified.
 - `uniforms`: if `shader` is specified, this is an object whose keys are the names of the uniforms in the shader, and whose values are the initial values of those uniforms.
 If `shaders` is specified, this is an object whose keys are the IDs of shader programs, and whose values are objects with the same structure as the `uniforms` field of a single shader.
 - `useWebGL2`: a boolean for whether to use WebGL2 instead of WebGL.
 Defaults to `true`.
 Even if this is `true`, Wilson will check for hardware WebGL2 support before using it.
+- `useGpuTiming`: a boolean for whether to try to enable accurate timing of frames; useful for getting feedback when optimizing shaders.
+Defaults to `false`; setting it to `true` may have a small performance cost, and some browsers require enabling GPU timing in feature flags for privacy reasons.
 - `xrOptions`: an object holding everything WebXR-related, described below.
 Wilson will initialize XR support if and only if this object is present.

 ### XR Options